Sunday, June 29, 2008

 Spring Break: Plan C

 Plan A: 5-day road trip to visit cousins in Santa Barbara and Long Beach.
-The kids play, the adults talk books and art, we all curtsy to the Queen Mary and enjoy the warm weather.
+The kids play, the adults talk and art, we all curtsy to the Queen Mary and enjoy the warm weather.
 Canceled due to illness.

 Plan B: Ride Amtrak for a day trip to the California State Railroad Museum in Sacramento.
 The kids play, the adults enjoy the scenic train ride, we all enjoy the warm weather.
 But, we get to the train station bright and early, our bags packed with camera, picnic and coloring books, only to discover that the trains aren't running due to an accident on the line.